|

 Rachel Getting Married.
 Jack

-it lacks interesting and/or believable characters, which arguably is the
+but it lacks interesting and/or believable characters, which arguably

-make or break ingredient for a film as moody and uneventful as this one.
+are the make-or-break ingredient for a film as moody and uneventful as

-The story about Jack, a dysfunctional overgrown teenager surrounded by
+this one.
+The story about Jack, a dysfunctional overgrown teenager

-skills such as swimming or cooking dinners.
-The accomplishments are
+learning essential skills such as swimming or cooking dinners.
+The

 |